itaifrenkel/river_crossing_puzzle/readme.md

 High-end language models have demonstrated an emergent capability to solve problems by using external tools.

-We will give The Wisdom the ability to scout the river to ground the plan using the actual opening state.
+We will provide The Wisdom with a tool that scouts the river and returns the actual positions of the farmer, the goat and the cabbage.

-Additionally, The Village Wisdom will get access to files, allowing it to:
+Additionally, The Wisdom will get access to files, allowing it to:

 * Control information that is passed on to downstream tasks. (short term memory)